citp/privacy-policy-historical/s/sp/spo/sportsinteraction.com.md

 We at Sports Interaction are committed to protecting your privacy at all times.
 We use the information collected on this site to make betting online with us an enjoyable experience, and to provide you with the highest standard of service.
 We never sell or rent your personal information to third parties.

-If you never want to receive announcements from us, or if you wish to change or correct any previously provided information, then you can change your options online at any time or you can email us with your request at [support@sportsinteraction.com](mailto:support@sportsinteraction.com).
-Alternatively, you can phone us Toll Free from North America on 1 888 922 5575, or on +1 450 635 5575 from the rest of the world.
+If you never want to receive announcements from us, or if you wish to change or correct any previously provided information, then you can change your options online by [clicking here](http://www.sportsinteraction.com/sportsbook/index.cfm?section=myaccount_options).
+For further assistance you can contact us via our Support page at <http://www.sportsinteraction.com/support>.

 [Click here](http://www.sportsinteraction.com/sportsbook/index.cfm?section=affiliate_spam_policy) to view our spam policy.